Apply

 The Master of Science in Occupational Therapy program at the University of Hartford requires the following:

-• A cumulative undergraduate GPA of 3.0 or higher.
+• Accepted students generally have a cumulative GPA of 3.0 or better.

-• 10 hours of observation at two occupational therapy-related settings with proper documentation of logged hours.
+• 10 hours of observation total from two or more occupational therapy-related settings with proper documentation of logged hours.

 • Observation Hours (as called in OTCAS) should be used to explore different settings and populations within the field of occupational therapy.
-You must complete and provide documentation of at least 10 hours from at least two qualifying experiences.
+You must complete and provide documentation of at least 10 hours total from two or more qualifying experiences.

 • Observation Hour Criteria (must meet both criteria)